 The following instructions are for setting up your computer to use a fixed IP address.
-Before starting, you will need to obtain your IP address, subnet mask, and gateway address from Helpline: call 1-HELP and select option 1.
+Generally, you will want to communicate to or work with Technology Help to set this up, as it can create issues in the future if the same IP Address is used by another device or a new IP address is needed.
+Before starting, you will need to obtain your IP address, subnet mask, and gateway address (router IP); a calculator to assist with finding these can be found in our Wired Network: Subnet Calculator article.
 You also will need to confirm that your Ethernet jack is active, and that you have administrative privileges for your operating system.

 Click the Start button and select Control Panel.